What Is a Pony Wall? | Things to Know

 Since pony walls are generally intended for creating separate spaces, they can easily be installed using DIY methods without requiring the assistance of a carpenter.
 Additionally, some tips can come in handy when undertaking such a project.

-It is a simple method similar to how farmers construct bigger walls in the initial stages when building a house.
+It is a simple method similar to how farmers construct bigger walls in the initial stages of building a house.

 The end wall support technique involves connecting the conclusion of the pony wall to studs in another wall.
 Additionally, the existing wallboard will have to be cut away to get to the studs to ensure secure support for the pony wall to be built.